 How to Show Google You’re Local

 Here are some steps you and your webmaster can take today to demonstrate that you’re local.
 Some of it happens on your site, On-Page SEO.

-Here’s how to get started.
+Here’s a step-by-step guide on how to get started.

 Be consistent with your contact info everywhere you list your business.
 For example, don’t say “Drive” on one site and “Dr.” on another, etc.

 Set up your Google My Business (GMB) Account.
 This review site is most important.
 You’re telling Google directly where you are.

 Put location tags on photos on your website.
 As a local business, include local pictures of employees, customers, office, events, etc.

 Include your location on services pages as well as blogs and other locations on your site

 How to Get Traffic to Your Website

 Driving traffic to your site without paying money for every single click isn’t easy.

 Find out the difference we can make.
 We can help you get more traffic and grow your business.
-Contact us today.
+Contact us to get started.